yatopotato/Info/README.md

-- 👋 Hi, I’m @yatopotato
+- 👋 Hi, I’m @Deepak Rawat
 - 👀 I’m interested in ...
 Running, Hiking, Gaming
 - 🌱 I’m currently learning ...
-Python
+Python, HTML, JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...